 \subsubsection{Squeezing}

-In Fig.~\ref{fig:2moderesults} we show the behavior of $S$ as a function of $a$ for a variety of particle numbers and in three different double well geometries for both the nearly degenerate two-mode model and the exact two-mode model.
-In general, the models agree well only for small values of $a$, and the deviations between them tend to grow with $N$.
-There are several notable features of the results in Fig. \ref{fig:2moderesults} that require detailed analysis.
-In particular, these are the lack of monotonicity (especially for low barriers) for $S$~vs.~$a$, the tendency of $S$ to increases as the mode degeneracy increases (i.e., for higher barriers), and the tendency of $S$ to decrease as a function of $N$ for large $a$.
+Fig.~\ref{fig:2moderesults} shows the behavior of $S$ as a function of $a$ for a variety of particle numbers and in three different double well geometries, for both the nearly degenerate and the exact two-mode models.
+It is evident that the models agree well only for small values of $a$, with deviations between them growing as $N$ increases.
+There are several notable features of the results in Fig.~\ref{fig:2moderesults} not seen in previous studies.
+These are: (i) the lack of monotonicity (especially for low barriers) for the exact two-mode values of $S$~vs.~$a$, (ii) the tendency of $S$ to increase as the extent of mode degeneracy increases (i.e., for higher barriers), and (iii) the observed decrease with $N$ of the saturating $S$ value at large $a$.

-The degree of squeezing is of course a reflection of the composition of the ground state.
-In Fig.~\ref{fig:groundstateVSa}, we visualize this composition by plotting the squared magnitude of the coefficients $c_{n} = \braket{n|\psi_{ground}}$ as a function of $a$ for 8 and 64 particles and for potentials with $L=a_{ho}$, $2\,a_{ho}$, and $3\,a_{ho}$.
-The squeezing argument in Sec.~\ref{sec:numdist} would suggest that each of these plots should show a smooth transition from a binomial distribution centered at $n=N/2$ to sole occupancy of the $n=N/2$ state as $a$ increases from 0.
-This is clearly not what happens for 64 particles: for $L=a_{ho}$ the ground state settles into a very wide ``striped'' pattern, with occupancy of every other Fock state, for $L=2\,a_{ho}$ it settles into a different striped pattern, and for $L=3\,a_{ho}$ it settles into a narrow but wider-than-one-state distribution.
+The degree of squeezing $S$ is of course a reflection of the composition of the ground state.
+In Fig.~\ref{fig:groundstateVSa}, this composition is represented by plotting $|c_{n}|^2 = |\braket{n|\psi_{ground}}|^2$ as a function of $a$.
+The qualitative squeezing analysis in Sec.~\ref{sec:numdist} would suggest that each of these plots should show a smooth transition from a binomial distribution centered at $n=N/2$ to sole occupancy of the $n=N/2$ state as $a$ increases from 0.
+This is clearly not what happens for $N=64$ particles.
+For $L=a_{ho}$, the ground state settles into a very wide ``striped'' pattern, with occupancy of every other Fock state, for $L=2\,a_{ho}$ it settles into a different striped pattern, and for $L=3\,a_{ho}$ it settles into a narrow but wider-than-one-state distribution.
 Even for 8 particles, the distribution narrows to the state $\ket{4}$ only for the highest barrier, $L=3$, and the largest $a$ values, $a \geq 0.1$.
-Based on the definition for $S_{2}$, Eq.~(\ref{eq:squeezing2}), the width or ``spread'' of these patterns gives a sense of the degree of squeezing: narrower means more squeezing and vice versa.
+Based on the definition of $S_{2}$, Eq.~\eqref{eq:squeezing2}, the width or ``spread'' of these patterns gives a qualitative sense of the degree of squeezing: narrower means more squeezing and vice versa.
 We can thereby see that the progression of these patterns is consistent with the trends seen in the squeezing plots displayed in Fig.~\ref{fig:2moderesults}.